kyle-lt/colima-docker-splunk-otel-collector/README.md

 This repo helps MacOS users setup a simple containerized Splunk OTel Collector.
 It requires Homebrew (for package management), [Colima](https://github.com/abiosoft/colima) (for container orchestration), and Docker (for container runtime) tooling.
 And it uses Docker Compose to orchestrate the OpenTelemetry Collector container.

-And finally, there's a helper "test" script called [`otel-cli-test.sh`](./otel-cli-test.sh) that requires [`otel-cli`](https://github.com/serkan-ozal/otel-cli) in order to run it.
+In addition, and completely optional, there's a helper "test" script called [`otel-cli-test.sh`](./otel-cli-test.sh) that requires [`otel-cli`](https://github.com/serkan-ozal/otel-cli) in order to run it.
 The script sends 2 test traces, 1 via gRPC, and 1 via http, to test the trace pipeline.

 ## Pre-requisites